RedNotSus/Spam-bot/README.md

 # Spam-bot
-This is a bot that spams ig
+This is a bot that spams
-   (uses lots of recorces to run so beware)

-IMAGINE NOT KNOWING HOW TO MAKE THIS XD